Environmental Concerns Gas and Charcoal BBQs

 Depending on what you plan on cooking, you’ll have to pay attention to the types of fuel that you use to cook.
 Charcoal is more forgiving, meaning you can use it for anything from chicken to burgers.
 On the other hand, gas BBQs rely on natural gas and propane to produce heat.

-1. Using A Natural Gas Grill Cover
+1. Using A Gas Grill Cover

 2. Using A Charcoal Grill Cover